North America Project Assistance

 - Three meals a day for each volunteer during Maranatha project.

 Maranatha’s North America Church Design

 In response to requests for new church construction assistance in North America, Maranatha created a blueprint for a simple and cost-effective church building for smaller congregations.
-The standard plan includes a sanctuary that can accommodate approximately 120 people, a fellowship hall, Sabbath School classrooms, bathrooms, audio-visual room, and a pastor’s office.
+The standard plan includes a sanctuary that can accommodate 120-200 people, a fellowship hall, Sabbath School classrooms, bathrooms, audio-visual room, and a pastor’s office.